Table of Contents[Hide][Show]

 How to Use the Diff Command in Linux: Common Options for diff

-command offers several options to customize its behavior.
+The diff command offers several options to customize its behavior.
 Some of the most commonly used options include:

 1. Show Differences Side by Side